kalxas/rasdaman/doc/main/02_inst-guide.rst

 .. code-block:: text

-    rasdaman/ubuntu1604
     rasdaman/ubuntu1804
+    rasdaman/ubuntu2004
     rasdaman/centos7e
     rasdaman/centos7e_gdal2

+rasdaman is not installed, this can be done by following the guides for installing rasdaman from a package or building from source.
-rasdaman is not installed, but all packages needed for building are preinstalled and the rasdaman sources can be found in ``/opt/rasdaman/source`` (make sure to ``git pull`` to get the latest version).
+All packages needed for building rasdaman are preinstalled and the sources can be found in ``/opt/rasdaman/source`` (make sure to ``git pull`` to get the latest version).
 In ``/opt/rasdaman/third_party`` there is a cmake that can be used to configure and build rasdaman.
 To build and install rasdaman, you can use the `rasdaman installer <sec-system-install-installer>`_ or `do it from scratch <sec-system-install>`_.

+It is not required to use the rasdaman-specific boxes, you can use any box published on the `vagrant cloud <https://app.vagrantup.com/boxes/search>`__ such as ``ubuntu/jammy64``.

-Here is a sample ``Vagrantfile`` for the Ubuntu 18.04 box:
+Here is a sample ``Vagrantfile`` for the Ubuntu 20.04 box:

 .. hidden-code-block:: ruby

     Vagrant.configure(2) do |config|
-       config.vm.box = "rasdaman/ubuntu1804"
+       config.vm.box = "rasdaman/ubuntu2004"
        config.vm.box_check_update = false
        config.vm.synced_folder ".", "/vagrant", type: "rsync"
        config.vm.provider "virtualbox" do |vb|